osmlab/sf_building_height_import/tasking_manager.md

 The JOSM changeset you will only include buildings that don't currently have heights in OSM.

-Your tasks is to remove the height tags from any buildings that do not have an accurate LIDAR reading.
-If you do not think the building should have a height tag, DO NOT DELETE IT FROM THE LAYER!
-Instead, ONLY remove the height key.
+Your task to add `height tag` for buildings from the tasking manager.
+DO NOT DELETE or MODIFY ANY BUILDINGS from the task!

 If you want to edit other tags or change building footprints, do that in a separate changeset without the `#sfbuildingheights` comment.